Oregon Coast Range to Get Icy, Dicey for Shorter Time

 By Oregon Coast Beach Connection staff

-(Oregon Coast) - All of northwest Oregon is under a snow advisory, with most of the Oregon coast range highways getting one to three inches of snow today and then again later tonight.
+(Oregon Coast) - UPDATED: includes latest forecasts calling for little to no new snow.
+All of northwest Oregon is under a snow advisory, with most of the Oregon coast range highways getting one to three inches of snow today and then again a small dusting later tonight.
 The good news is that the National Weather Service (NWS) in Portland has backed off warnings about freezing rain later in the week.

 The snow advisory is in effect until noon today (Monday), as snow levels drop to 500 feet in some areas – and even the Oregon coast beaches may see some snow.
 Willamette Valley towns of Portland, Woodburn, Salem and Corvallis are likely to see some snow as well, especially in the higher elevations.

-Travel to and from the Oregon coast will be of concern, with Highway 26 to Seaside, Highway 6 to Tillamook and Highway 18 to Lincoln City all expected to get two periods of snow.
+Travel to and from the Oregon coast will be of some concern, with Highway 26 to Seaside, Highway 6 to Tillamook and Highway 18 to Lincoln City all now expected to get only one period of snow.
 The first is through noon, with one to three inches possible, but the worst around 7 a.m.
-Then a period of mixed rain and snow is likely in the afternoon and evening, turning again to snow after 10 p.m. where another one to three inches may hit the passes to the beaches.
+Then a period of mixed rain and snow is likely in the afternoon and evening.
+The latest change: there may be a small dusting again after 10 p.m. tonight and maybe again Wednesday night, but now the NWS is calling for no to little new accumulation.

 Meanwhile, Highway 20 between Corvallis and Newport is expected to get little to no snow.